bearsunday/bearsunday.github.io/manuals/1.0/en/js-ui.md

 ## @Ssr Annotation

-Annotate the resource funtion to be SSR'd with `@Ssr`.
+Annotate the resource function to be SSR'd with `@Ssr`.
 The JS application name is required in `app`.

 ```php?start_inline
 <?php